mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

+* The first thing that jumps out is the fact that there are more member rides than casual rides.

-* As we can see, there is a noticeable spike in `casual` user rides during the spring and `summer` months.
+* There is also a noticeable spike in `casual` user rides during the spring and `summer` months.

   * Although the number of member rides also increases – and the number of member rides indeed remains greater than casual rides throughout each quarter – this difference is notably less pronounced.
 Likewise, the percentages show that the gap between member and casual usage significantly narrows during Q2 and Q3.